Also known as: Hepatic transplant, Transplant - liver, Orthotopic liver transplant, Liver failure - liver transplant or Cirrhosis - liver transplant

 Before the Procedure

-Your doctor will refer you to a transplant center.
+Your health care provider will refer you to a transplant center.
 The transplant team will want to make sure that you are a good candidate for a liver transplant.
 You will make a few visits over several weeks or months.
 You will need to have blood drawn and x-rays taken.

-If you are the one getting the new liver, the following tests will be done before the procedure:
+If you are the person getting the new liver, the following tests will be done before the procedure:

 You may choose to look at one or more transplant centers to determine which is best for you: